 Uniti will upgrade the technology in the FTTP Networks, creating a pathway to improve network technology and deliver a better-connected experience, including the ability to support far greater initial and future high-speed plans.

 Any active services supplied over the FTTP Networks will be exited on a progressive basis no earlier than 1 July 2022, on a Fibre Distribution Hub Area (“FDHA”) by FDHA basis.
-The exit is currently targeted for completion within approximately 12 months – i.e. to be completed by around 30 June 2023.
+The exit is currently targeted for completion within approximately 11 months commencing October 2022, and expected to be completed by around 31 July 2023.

 - System Ready for Service Dates;